credfeto/changelog-manager/README.md

 dotnet changelog -changelog CHANGELOG.md -check-insert origin/master
 ```

+Notes
+- Assumes that the branch to be merged into is up-to-date with the latest changes.
-Note - assumes that all entries have been commited.
-Ignores all staged and unstaged files.
+- Assumes that all entries have been commited to the local repo.
+- All changes in non-committed (staged and unstaged) files are ignored.